 In addition to Trethewey House, Trethewey House Heritage Site also boasts several other buildings and features onsite, notably the Carriage House, Joey’s Playhouse, the Upper Sumas Train Station and the Sylvia Pincott Heritage Gardens.

-Located next to Trethewey House is the Carriage House, a reproduction of an original building used to house the Trethewey family automobiles, Joey’s motorcycle and pony.
-The Carriage House is home to the Heritage Gallery, Heritage Abbotsford Society’s exhibition space, currently featuring the Legacies on the Lake exhibit.
+Located next to Trethewey House is the Heritage Gallery, a reproduction of an original building used to house the Trethewey family automobiles, Joey’s motorcycle and pony.
+In the Heritage Gallery, you can find our exhibition space, currently featuring the Legacies on the Lake exhibit.
 The building, along with Joey’s Playhouse, were rebuilt with the support of a BC Community Spirit Abbotsford 2000 grant funded by the Province of British Columbia and the MSA Museum Society (now Heritage Abbotsford Society).
 Today, Joey’s Playhouse serves as a one-room pioneer classroom.